 - Soy

-These are the most common foods that cause a reaction; however, everyone is different and the foods that they are sensitive to can vary greatly.
-Let’s take a look at why these foods are included in the elimination diet.
+These are the most common foods that cause a reaction; however, everyone is different,, and their sensitivity to foods can vary greatly.
+Let’s examine why these foods are included in the elimination diet.

 Dairy